kunalshrivastavapune25/my-notes/Interview/6d_preparation.md

 Would you like a **diagram PDF / PPT slide of ODA architecture** or a comparison of **ODA vs legacy BSS/OSS**?

+Here’s a **refined, professional, and impressive way** to express your understanding of the migration from Amdocs to 6D’s TMF ODA-based system in your interview:

+---

+### ✅ **How You Can Say It in the Interview (Highly Professional)**

+*"Migrating from Amdocs to a TM Forum ODA-based 6D architecture will definitely not be a simple lift-and-shift.
+It will be a complex transformation because Amdocs uses legacy, flat relational data structures, whereas TMF ODA is API-driven, cloud-native, and modular.
+So, we’ll need a proper data migration framework/ETL pipeline that can:*

+1. **Extract** data from Amdocs’ flat tables / CDR repositories / CRM and Billing schemas
+2. **Perform Data Profiling & Gap Analysis** – identifying field mismatches between Amdocs data structures and TMF ODA Open APIs / data models (Party, Customer, Product, Order, etc.)
+3. **Data Mapping & Canonical Model (CMS / CIM)** – convert Amdocs database fields into ODA-compliant module-wise JSON payloads
+4. **Transform & Cleanse** – ensure data integrity, remove duplicates, validate referential relations (Party → Account → Subscription → Product)
+5. **Load via TMF Open APIs** into the ODA components like Customer Management, Product Order, Billing Management, Party Management services
+6. **Module-wise Migration with E2E Testing and UAT** – Customer, Product Catalogue, Order, Billing, Usage, Payments etc.*

+*"Since TMF ODA is completely microservices and API-driven, we can’t directly migrate tables.
+We need proper ETL or migration middleware that calls TMF Open APIs with JSON payloads instead of inserting directly into the database.
+Also, data governance, rollback strategy, audit logs, and parallel run will be essential to minimize customer impact.”*

+---

+### 🎯 **Why This Sounds Impressive**

+Because:

+* You mention **technical terms** used in data migration (ETL, API-based loading, data mapping, canonical model, modular migration).
+* You show **knowledge of TMF ODA architecture** and how it's different from legacy Amdocs.
+* You demonstrate awareness of **real migration challenges** and **solution approach**.

+---

+### ✅ **Shorter Version (If They Ask Again Briefly)**

+*"Amdocs is table-based and monolithic, whereas TMF ODA is API-based and modular.
+So, we can't directly migrate data into database tables.
+We need to map and transform Amdocs flat schemas into ODA-compliant JSON structures and load them via TMF Open APIs using an ETL/Migration engine.
+This includes data gap mapping, canonical modeling, reference integrity, module-wise migration, and full UAT validation."*

+---

+### 💡 **Do You Want Me To:**

+✔ Create a small diagram of Amdocs → ETL → TMF ODA?
+✔ Help with answering “Tell me about yourself?” for this interview?
+✔ Prepare migration challenges and solutions?

+Just say the word, I’ll prepare it for you.